LibProtection/libprotection-dotnet/README.md

 # libprotection-dotnet

-**libprotection-dotnet** is a .NET implementation of LibProtection library — an alternative implementation of the standard functionality of formatted and interpolated strings.
-It provides realtime automatic protection from any class of the injection attacks belongs to the most attacked languages (HTML, URL, JavaScript, SQL and file paths are currently supported).
+**libprotection-dotnet** is a .NET implementation of LibProtection library — an alternative implementation of the standard functionality of the formatted and interpolated strings.
+It provides a realtime automatic protection from any class of the injection attacks which belong to the most attacked languages (HTML, URL, JavaScript, SQL and the file paths are currently supported).

 | Windows Build Status |
 |---|